datascience65a-glitch/bpd-overtime-analysis/README.md

    - Linear Regression with $R^2$ score = 0.709 and mean absolute error:$4420.76
 - There are shape value explainers also added to visualize which inputs are important thereby affecting the output.
 Additionally clustering was done among officers using KMeans based on pay patterns .
 We have also summarized the clustering analysis.

+## Codes:
+- Boston_Police_Overtime.ipynb explains the data preprocessing and cleaning part.
+It also visualizes distribution of regular pay for different apartments using bar and pie plots
+- data_visualization.ipynb explains the data visualization part of the project.
+- ML_Model_DS_Project.ipynb explains the models part of the project.

 ## Goals achieved:
 - Shifts in funding across departments.